With his whole life ahead of him, 17-year-old Benjamin Culff collapsed during a sudden cardiac arrest.

 “I was very, very nervous,” says Josh.
 “I asked around – was anybody trained?
 Nobody was.”

-With help from the NHS operator, Josh applied the AED and it administered a life-saving shock to Benjamin’s chest, lifting his body off the ground.
+With help from the NHS operator, Josh applied the AED and it delivered a life-saving shock to Ben’s chest, lifting his body off the ground.

 At first, there was no response and Josh began to fear the worst.

-Then the machine administered a second shock – and suddenly Benjamin began to regain consciousness.
+Then the machine delivered a second shock – and suddenly Ben began to regain consciousness.

 His life had been saved.

-“My story is testament to the fact that sudden cardiac arrest really can strike anyone, anywhere at any time,” says Benjamin.
+“My story is testament to the fact that sudden cardiac arrest really can strike anyone, anywhere at any time,” says Ben.

 “Thanks to the quick action of my courageous colleagues and the fact that there was an onsite defibrillator in my workplace, I was given a second chance.

-“Since my cardiac arrest, I have dreamt of there being a mini defibrillator that could be easily used in homes and offices.
-It’s amazing to see that Rapid Response Revival has realised those dreams.”
+“Since my cardiac arrest, I have dreamt of there being a defibrillator that could be easily used in homes and offices.
+It’s amazing to see that CellAED® has realised those dreams.”

 RELATED ARTICLE: Taking luck out of the survival equation

-Benjamin was given another chance.
-He was incredibly fortunate to have access to a nearby defibrillator.
+Ben was given another chance because he was fortunate to have access to a nearby defibrillator.

 But most people who experience a sudden cardiac arrest do not get a second chance.
 In the UK today, 150 people die every day from sudden cardiac arrest.
 It can strike anyone, regardless of age or health status.